 Saratoga National Park Battlefield Trail is a 11.5 mile moderately trafficked loop trail located near Stillwater, New York that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.

 The Saratoga National Historical Park is within the Saratoga Battlefield in Stillwater, New York.
 The Tour Road is open usually from April 1 to mid-November depending upon weather conditions.
 Although you can walk or drive we chose to take a bike tour of the Battlefields on a beautifully paved roadway with a good bike lane.
 The bike lane is along the right edge of the roadway and is 4 feet wide and is intended for hikers as well.
 The tour road is one-way and loops through the battlefields exiting at the park entrance road near State Rt.
 4 and the Hudson River.
 Entrance to the Park is free through April 30th.
 Beginning May 1st there is a $3.00 fee for bicyclists, or a $5.00 vehicle fee.
-The stops and informational signs along the wide will introduce you to the history of the Battles of Saratoga in 1777, and aso allow you to enjoy this beautiful National Park.
+The stops and informational signs along the wide will introduce you to the history of the Battles of Saratoga in 1777, and also allow you to enjoy this beautiful National Park.
 The scenic views are breathtaking overlooking the upper Hudson River valley.
 We started at the visitor center, enjoyed many great stops and a few extra detours and our GPS read a RT of 11.7 miles for the full loop with an elevation change (max) of just under 300' throughout.

 Beautiful history and peaceful trail.

 great place to hike on a sunny day

 nice hike...marked well .great on a sunny day

 This was a great hike full of rich American history.
 The area itself is beautiful and the people that work at the visitors center are very knowledgeable and friendly.